 | (3) Act or course of business operating as fraud | Conduct that has a fraudulent effect | No (covers conduct that "operates" as fraud even without specific intent) |

 Key distinction: Prong (3) does not require the Administrator to prove intent to defraud.
-If conduct operates as fraud (meaning it has the effect of defrauding someone), it violates Section 101 regardless of whether the person intended to cause harm.
+If conduct operates as fraud (meaning it has the effect of defrauding someone), it violates the antifraud provision regardless of whether the person intended to cause harm.

 Sanctions for Violations

-Violations of Section 101 can trigger multiple types of enforcement:
+Violations of the antifraud provision can trigger multiple types of enforcement:

-- Administrative proceedings (Sections 204 and 306): Denial, suspension, or revocation of registration
+- Administrative proceedings: Denial, suspension, or revocation of registration

-- Judicial injunction (Section 408): Court order to stop the fraudulent activity
+- Judicial injunction: Court order from the administrator to stop the fraudulent activity

-- Criminal prosecution (Section 409): Up to $5,000 fine, 3 years imprisonment, or both for willful violations
+- Criminal prosecution under state law: Up to $5,000 fine, 3 years imprisonment, or both for willful violations

 Exam Tip: Gotchas